In winter, my favorite mode of travel is backcountry skiing.

 The gear was more expensive for this type of skiing system versus Nordic gear, but I suspect I’ll have my Tele rig for a while yet.

-I find Tele, and related, type of skiing is more technical: The equipment, the technique and the terrain.
+I find Tele, and related, type of skiing is more technical: The equipment, the technique, and the terrain.

-This type of skiing can be fun with friends and it does allow me to get into terrain I normally would not see on skis.
+This type of skiing can be fun with friends, and it does allow me to get into terrain I normally would not see on skis.
 The spring skiing in the higher mountains on this type of gear is especially enjoyable.

-- Touring skis with a modest side cut, steel edges, slightly wide but mainly straight.
+- Touring skis with a modest sidecut, steel edges, slightly wide but mainly straight.
 Waxable.
 75mm 3-pin bindings with no cable.
 Light touring boots.

 These types of skis can glide well, cover distance quickly and can handle modestly steep hills.
 A few years ago, my heavier, all-purpose touring skis were very overkill for the type of skiing we encountered in Yellowstone.
-In Colorado, some groomed Nordic centers (or even national parks!) and some of the more moderate trails such as the Brainard Lake Recreation Area would make good use of these skis, too.
+In Colorado, some groomed Nordic centers (or even national parks!) and some of the more moderate trails such as the Brainard Lake Recreation Area would make proper use of these skis, too.

 I recently (late February 2016) purchased some used skis that fit this profile at a local used sporting goods store.
 The skis were the right length, dimensions and had the correct bindings to use with my current touring boots.
 (As a tip, buy ANY winter gear towards the end of the season.
 Much less expensive.)